From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Conclusion

-The results of the experiment and simulations show that droop control, as currently used in many grid codes, helps to control the voltage.
-This enables more power to be transmitted before voltage constraints are violated.
-However, reactive power is often used even if the voltages are within their limits leading to unnecessary losses.
-The simulations further reveal that the grid can be virtually reinforced by another 9\% when communication is added.
-Furthermore, we showed that \ac{OFO} can reach this maximum level of virtual reinforcement using only minimal model information, voltage magnitude measurements and communication channels for these measurements.
-Also, \ac{OFO} only uses reactive power when really needed helping to minimize losses.
+In contrast, we illustrate how adding communication and coordinating the Volt/VAr control across the whole grid \emph{can}, in fact, yield near-optimal mitigation of constraint violations using minimal reactive power.
+The steady-state simulations reveal that the grid capacity can be enhanced by another 9\% when a communication channel to all reactive power resources is available.
+In the experiment on a real distribution grid feeder that value was 10.5\%.
+We showed that \ac{OFO} can reach this maximum level of virtual reinforcement using only minimal model information and voltage magnitude measurements.
+Also, \ac{OFO} only uses reactive power when really needed, helping to minimize losses.
+Using real household electricity consumption and \ac{PV} production data, we further showed that \ac{OFO} is robust to unmeasured disturbances and outperforms the other controllers in a realistic operation setting.
 Finally, we demonstrated \ac{OFO}'s practical viability on a real distribution grid feeder.

-Overall, our analysis suggests that \ac{OFO} can extend the capacity of a distribution grid in the range of 10\% beyond the state-of-the-art which would enable distribution grid operators to mitigate or postpone physical grid reinforcements that will be required in the future.
+Overall, our analysis suggests that \ac{OFO} can enhance the capacity of a distribution grid in the range of 10\% beyond the current established practice, enabling distribution grid operators to mitigate or postpone physical grid reinforcements that will be required in the future.